noahschnur/social-network-api/README.md

 ## Description

-A node application that uses mongoose to run the APIs for the backend of a social media app
+A node application that uses mongoose to run the APIs for the backend of a social media app.

 ## License